tl;dr Short Answer: The [Dreadnought] Super Twist Car Drying Towel

 The original microfiber car drying towels were waffle weave microfiber.
 The tight weave and waffle pattern ridges soak up water quickly and efficiently.
 They are light weight and easy to wring out.
 They dry quickly and can be laundered hundreds of times.
 The [Big Thirsty] is a high-quality example of this towel.

-Many detailers and car enthusiasts prefer a towel with a higher, longer pile, and a heavier weight, for more absorbency.
+Many detailers and car enthusiasts feel that the best auto drying towel is one with a higher, longer pile, and a heavier weight, for more absorbency.

 The long fibers make less contact with the paint, with less pressure, and they cushion the paint from any debris (like granules of dirt) that is picked up by the towel.